Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3301 - Software Engineering/🟦5 # UML - Use Case Diagrams/🟩3 @ Relationships Among Use Cases.md

 # Types

 ## Extends
-**Definition:** X extends Y _equivalent to_ X might be optionally executed from Y. Alternatively, seldom (rarely) invoked uses cases or optional functionalities (not necessarily executed)
+**Definition:** X extends Y _equivalent to_ X might be optionally executed from Y. Alternatively, seldom (rarely) invoked use cases or optional functionalities (not necessarily executed)

 **Arrow direction is from extending _(X)_ to extended use case _(Y)_**